mustafar/nh-recipes/content/blog/khade-masale-ka-gosht/index.md

 # Preparation

-In a heavy bottom pan put oil and let it burn by adding 1 whole red chili.
+In a heavy bottom pan put oil and let it burn by adding 1 whole red chile.
 Once the smoke comes out, remove from the burner and put aside for 30 – 45 secs.
 Let it cool down a bit.

 Put all Khushbu masala * adrak, lehsun, lal mirch, dhania, namak and then half of the onions until you get a rich brown colour of your masala.